Medicine info: Brand names

 Sore throat (pharyngitis)

-A sore throat is normally a symptom of a bacterial or viral infection and is common with a cold or flu.
-Learn more about the self-care of sore throats.
+Pharyngitis is normally a symptom of a bacterial or viral infection and is common with a cold or flu.
+Here's how to care for a sore throat.

 Tonsillitis is an infection and swelling of the tonsils at the back of the throat.
 Learn about its symptoms and treatments.

 Scarlet fever is a bacterial throat infection that usually affects primary school-aged children.
 Find out about its symptoms as well as treatments and preventions.

 Throat cancer can be treated if diagnosed early so you should see a doctor if you’re concerned.
 Learn about symptoms, diagnosis and treatment here.

 Adenoidectomy is the removal of the adenoids, small lumps of tissue at the back of the nose in children.
 The adenoids can cause problems if they get infected.